 Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-The video contains the music for Minuet in G written in standard notation (staff notation) and also guitar tablature.
+This guitar transcription of Minuet in G is of lower-intermediate level of difficulty and is well worth learning.
+The video contains the music score written in standard notation (staff notation) and also guitar tablature.
 The accompanying audio track is converted from the MIDI output of Finale, the notation software that I used to create the score.
 Make sure to use the highest playback quality setting on the video to ensure the clearest display.

-The score underneath the video is the same score - except it doesn't change in time with the music.
+The score underneath the video is the same score, except it doesn't change in time with the music.
 Use that for study purposes if you want to learn this piece.
-To see it larger and clearer, click on any stave.

-Click to open and download a PDF file of Bach's Minuet in G for offline viewing and printing.
+Click to open and download a free PDF file of Minuet in G for offline viewing and printing

 Learners' Notes for Minuet in G

-The form of this minuet is 'two section' or binary form, which is a very common form for music of the baroque period - the period that is synonymous with the works of Bach, the undisputed master composer of this period.
+The form of this minuet is 'two section' or binary form, which is a very common form for music of the Baroque period.
 The two sections: A & B are repeated, so the playing order is:

 - A - A - B - B

-The time signature is 34 'three-four', meaning three beats per bar and each beat is worth a quarter note.
-As it's a minuet, it should be played with a light 'dancey' feel.
+Typical of minuets, the time signature is 34 'three-four', meaning three beats per bar and each beat is worth a quarter note.
+Also, as it's a minuet, it should be played with a light 'dancey' feel.

-I haven't included any hammer-ons or pull-offs in this arrangement because they're not a feature of harpsichord music - the instrument that Minuet in G was composed for.
-Put them in wherever you feel they enhance this guitar arrangement, though..
+I haven't included any hammer-ons or pull-offs in this arrangement because slurs aren't a feature of music written for early keyboard instruments.
+Put them in wherever you feel they enhance this guitar arrangement, though.

 G B D